thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

    \log p(x) \geq \mathbb{E}_{q(z|x)}[\log p(x|z)] - D_{KL}(q(z|x) || p(z))
    $$

 Here, $$ q(z\mid x) $$ is the approximate posterior, and $$ D_{KL} $$ is the Kullback-Leibler divergence, which penalizes deviations of $$ q(z\mid x) $$ from the prior $$ p(z) $$.
 The reconstruction term encourages accurate reconstructions of the input, while the KL divergence term ensures a structured latent space.
+Mechanistically, we first encode $$\x$$ through $$ q(z\mid x) $$, which is a neural network that predicts a meand and variance, we sample from this Gaussian distribution and then reconstruct the sample.
+We then take the mean squared error between the input $$x$$ and the the output form the decoder, which is just summing up the difference between the pixels, taking the square and then dividing by the number of pixels.

 ### Variance of the Estimators and Gradient Stability
-In the context of VAEs, high variance in the gradient estimates arises when sampling from the approximate posterior $$ q(z|x) $$.
+In the context of VAEs, high variance in the gradient estimate to the encoder arise when sampling from the approximate posterior $$ q(z|x) $$, as it's a stochastic process (think about randomly changing your directioin while walking down the hill).
 Since backpropagation cannot flow through random sampling, techniques like REINFORCE or the reparameterization trick are necessary to ensure stable training.

 #### REINFORCE and Variance in Gradient Estimators
 REINFORCE is a fundamental algorithm in reinforcement learning (Williams, 1992) but is also applicable in probabilistic models like VAEs.
 It provides an unbiased gradient estimator for expectations over stochastic processes, but this estimator often suffers from high variance, making training challenging and unstable.